-- 1. We understood and tested the design and operating effectiveness of the internal control relevant to the accuracy of recognition of the project contract revenue, including the measurement of the percentage of completion. - 2.
+- 1. We obtained an understanding of and tested the design and operating effectiveness of the internal control relevant to the accuracy of recognition of the project contract revenue, including the measurement of the percentage of completion. - 2.
 We verified and recalculated, on a sampling basis, the accuracy of the percentage of completion, including the related supporting documents. - 3.
 We recalculated the sampled project contract revenue measured by the percentage of completion and checked whether it was recognized correctly.